benhasselgren/sem-group-project/use-cases/USECASE-populations.md

 ## SUB-VARIATIONS

-For the population reports, the following information is requested:
+For the population report, the following information is requested:

 - The name of the continent/region/country.
 - The total population of the continent/region/country.